g-l-i-t-c-h-o-r-s-e/QCRunner/README.md

 # Finally...
-a 32/64 bit compatible Quartz Composer composition compatible screensaver for MacOS Mojave! <br>
+An 32/64 bit compatible Quartz Composer composition compatible screensaver for MacOS Mojave! <br>
 Build script is available [here](https://github.com/g-l-i-t-c-h-o-r-s-e/QCRunner/blob/main/QCRunner/build.sh) if you're not familiar with XCode

 # But thats not all!